-We started this website back in 2009 (or a million years ago in internet years) as our journal into our world of adventure traveling.
+We’ve been sharing travel tips on this website for over 10 years (or a million years ago in internet years) as our journal into the world of adventure traveling.
 It’s evolved over the years and now we mainly focus on helping people get out and see this great big old world for themselves.
 Yes, you can even do it with kids!

 We’ve been to many countries around the globe (40+ together at last count) with a major emphasis on Southern Asia in the early years followed by Europe and Africa as our kids were born and just lately South America in 2017.
 Of course, having a home base these days in Kelowna, Canada means we’ve also traveled extensively throughout North America, including Canada, the USA, Mexico and the Caribbean.